vanutp/potato_launcher/docs/creating-instances.md

 - **exec_before_all**: A console command to execute before processing all versions.
 - **exec_after_all**: A console command to execute after processing all versions.
 This is useful for automatically deploying the generated files (for example, by `rsync`'ing them to a server with `nginx`).

-  If you followed the [Server configuration](/setting-up/server) guide and are running Linux/macOS on your machine, you can use the `chmod -R +r ./generated && rsync -za --info=progress2 ./generated/ user@server:/srv/potatosmp/data/` command here.
+  If you are running Nginx and have it serving `/data` from `/srv/potato_launcher/generated` on your server, you can use something like:
+  `chmod -R +r ./generated && rsync -vza ./generated/ user@server:/srv/potato_launcher/generated/`

   Note the trailing slashes; they matter in rsync!

 ### Instance Fields